Buying property in Haute-Vienne

 Featured Image

-If you like Nouvelle-Aquitaine, consider buying property in one its prettiest departments, Haute-Vienne.
+If you like Nouvelle-Aquitaine, consider buying property in one of its prettiest departments, Haute-Vienne.
 It’s a rural gem with affordable homes.

 Haute-Vienne is popular with international buyers.
 It’s inland, in central France but slightly towards the west and a long but doable drive from the Channel ports in one day.